roshanibankar/sidequests.me/README.md

 ### ***used co-pilot***

-I needed a better way to arrange my books, movies-series, recipes, etc. digitally.
+I needed a better way to arrange my books, movies-series, etc. digitally.

 So I made this, one afternoon after work hrs; was it worth it? maybe for now